mvarbichki/blackjack-labyrinth-kivy-android-app/README.md

 # blackjack-labyrinth-android-app

-This is my first big project.
+This is my first project.
 A blackjack game that is able to run on different platforms.

 Android app version.

-You can download the game from Google Play -
+You can download the game from Google Play - https://play.google.com/store/apps/details?id=org.blackjacklabyrinth.blackjacklabyrinth